Nosto/wiki-docs/getting-started/headless-spa-frontend-implementation-methods.md

 The concept is the same: [specify data about the session (cart and customer)](../apis/graphql-an-introduction/graphql-using-mutations/README.md) and [request product recommendations for a given page type](../apis/graphql-an-introduction/graphql-using-mutations/graphql-onsite-sessions/README.md).

 **Please beware of the following drawbacks:**
-1. You request the campaigns for a specific product ID or category (without placements) and will receive the RECs campaign IDs directly and therefore can't use Nosto built-in A/B testing.
+1. You request the campaigns for a specific product ID or category (without placements) and will receive the Recommendation campaign IDs directly and therefore can't use Nosto built-in A/B testing.
 You need an alternative, full page A/B testing like Omniconvert in this case.
 2. [Dynamic filtering](../apis/frontend/js-apis/recommendations/setting-up-dynamic-filtering.md) is not possible via GraphQL.
 We highly recommend to go with the Session API and use [`viewCustomField`](https://nosto.github.io/nosto-js/interfaces/client.Session.html#viewcustomfield).
 3. Nosto OCP (like personalized banners or other HTML content) can not be retrieved via GraphQL.